r-smith/vmPing/README.md

 Recent Changes
 --------------
+### Version 1.3.8
+* __New options window.__ The options window was given a minor makeover and now uses a vertical tab layout.
+This allows room for additional option screens in the future.
+* New Notifications tab in the options window for configuring popup notifications.
+You can now save a default popup notification setting.
+* New feature to auto-dismiss popup notifications.
+This is currently configured through the Notifications tab in the options window.
+* New feature to play a sound when a host comes up (previously you could only play sounds when a host went down).
+* If you have an alias set for a host, the alias is now shown in popup notifications and email alerts.
+* Bug fix: TCP port pings to IPv6 targets now work.
+If pinging a port on an IPv6 address, wrap the address in brackets, such as *[::1]:443* where *::1* is the target IPv6 address and *443* is the target TCP port.

 ### Version 1.3.4
 * Bug fix: A crash would occur if popup notifications were set to display only when minimized and a host status change occurred.
 Thanks @chuckbales for the bug report!